-In addition to these conventional cultural resources investigations, the Air Force is also conducting ongoing government-to-government consultation with several Native American tribes that claim cultural affiliation to lands encompassed by the installations.
+In addition to these conventional cultural resources investigations, the Air Force is also conducting ongoing government-to-government consultation with several Native American tribes that claim cultural affiliation to lands encompassed by the ADPs.
 Conducted in compliance with AFI 90-2002, Air Force Interactions with Federally Recognized Tribes, these consultations are intended to build relationships and address potential impacts on Protected Tribal Resources, as defined by DoDI 4710.02, DoD Interactions with Federally Recognized Tribes.
+All cultural resource projects would be evaluated for compliance with the Buckley ICRMP, applicable Laws, Regulations, Executive Orders, and permits for cultural resource conservation and consultation.
+Best practices and professional judgment would be applied to cultural resource reviews of all projects.